“Thank you for coming,” Thomas told the well-dressed audience.

 Well rehearsed lines.

-As long as they talked positively about Rasa Biotech, their private opinions shouldn’t matter.
+As long as they talked positively about Rasa Biotech, their unspoken opinions about Thomas shouldn’t matter.
 Thomas kept reminding himself of that.

 Vy loaded his wheelchair into the minivan.
 While she operated the lift, he overheard her personal thoughts.
 Vy was holding an inner debate on whether or not to stop at Afton High School, in order to pick up Cherise and their other foster siblings.
 Vy detested driving in heavy traffic.
 But her mom—Thomas’s foster mother—would appreciate the kindness, since it would help some of the kids get a much-needed early start on their homework.